-Prepaid expenses recorded on the government-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2021.
-The Fire District had no prepaid expenses as of December 31, 2021.
+Prepaid expenses recorded on the government-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2022.
+At December 31, 2022, prepaid expenses in the amount of \$3,663.35 existed related to the prepayment of insurance.